 6.Delegates may only speak once about a motion, unless there is time remaining after all have spoken.

-7.A simple majority vote of the delegates is required for a motion to be passed and forwarded to the WSO Board for possible action.
+7.A 60% majority vote of the voting delegates is required for a motion to be passed and forwarded to the WSO Board for possible action.
 (See Concepts VI, VII, and VIII for detail on the relationship and responsibilities of the ABC and WSO Board.)

 8.If the vote is not unanimous, the minority may make a case.
 If there are many people in the minority, a time limit for rebuttal will be set at the start.

 9.The majority is then asked if any one of them have changed their vote.
 If not, the original vote stands.
 If so, a new vote is taken.
-The results of that vote determine the conclusive outcome.
+The results of that new vote determines the conclusive outcome.